-Delivering stronger and more legible public routes across the estate, connecting residents with green spaces to include the new Riverside Park and Jolly's Green.
+Delivering stronger and more legible public routes across the estate is a priority.
+This should include delivering better connections to the east towards the new Riverside Park and towards Jolly's Green to the west if possible.
 This will necessitate improvements to crossings over the A12 and towards the river.
 However, care should be taken that the impacts of noise and air pollution from the A12 are screened out.